UNKLE:Live at KOKO

-Following the week residency at Jazz Cafe, UNKLE will play their first live show since their sold out performance at Somerset House last year at KOKO on September 26th.
+Following the week residency at Jazz Cafe, UNKLE played their first live show since their sold out performance at Somerset House last year at KOKO on September 26th.

 Following on from the success of single “Looking For The Rain” which was heavily played on 6 Music, UNKLE reveal their new track “Sunrise (Always Comes Around)” featuring Liela Moss from The Duke Spirit.